ranasujay/TreasureHunt/README.md

 ```

 This will start:
-- Backend API server on `http://localhost:3000`
+- 🔧 Backend API server on `http://localhost:3000`
-- Frontend dev server on `http://localhost:5173` (with hot reload)
+- ⚛️ Frontend dev server on `http://localhost:5173` (with hot reload)
+- ℹ️ Running on 2 separate ports in development

 ### Run Backend Only
 ```bash